-Overall, the College had 495 units of accommodation, mainly for single occupation, but with 87 units available for multiple occupancy, including 12 family flats and maisonettes.
-The College has two accommodation sub-contracts, with Howard Osborne and Darwin College representing 116 units within Mount Pleasant Halls.
-The contract with Howard Osborne is for 20 years and Darwin College for 5 years.
-In 2020/21 an additional 26 rooms were let to a neighbouring college and a further 50 rooms were let to Trinity College both for the academic year only.
+Overall, the College had 491 units of accommodation, mainly for single occupation, but with 81 units available for multiple occupancy, including 6 family flats.
+The College has two accommodation sub-contracts, one with Howard Osborne and the other with Darwin College representing 116 units within Mount Pleasant Halls.
+The contracts commenced in 2019 with Howard Osborne for 20 years and Darwin College for 5 years.

-Conferencing income, normally received in the beginning of the financial year, was severely impacted upon in the period as a result of the pandemic.
-We received no income from conferencing compared to £383k in the previous financial year.
+Conferencing income, normally received in the beginning of the financial year, was continued to be impacted by the pandemic.
+We received £40k income from conferencing compared to zero in the previous financial year.